vkuehn/python-try/README.md

 ```

 before actively using make sure you get soon your first minor release version.
-and gihub pages is enabled for your repo in github.com/reponame/settings/pages
+Also that [github pages](https://vkuehn.github.io/python-try/) is enabled for your repo in github.com/reponame/settings/pages

 You are now ready to start development on your project!
 The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.